tomvdb/satellite-server/README.md

 # Known Issues

-Lots, but a major one is that it doesn't deal well with geosynchronous satellites yet (atleast on the map section)
+Lots, its a work in progress.
+Use the Issues section to report your issues.

+# Support

+Please help test and report feature requests and bugs under the [Issues section](https://github.com/tomvdb/satellite-server/issues)

+You can support this project by [Buying me a Coffee!](https://www.buymeacoffee.com/zr6tg)

 # Credit
-Polar Chart code is mostly from the [Satnogs System](https://satnogs.org/)
+Inital Polar Chart Code is from the [Satnogs System](https://satnogs.org/)

+Inspiration and Concepts from [gpredict](http://gpredict.oz9aec.net/)

 <a href="https://www.flaticon.com/free-icons/satellite" title="satellite icons">Satellite icons created by Freepik - Flaticon</a>